Career advice

 5. Your resume is already there

-The more information your recruiter receives about your career and skills, or even your hobbies, the better.
+The more information the recruiter or hiring manager receives about your career and skills, or even your hobbies, the better.
 That’s the number one reason to build a current resume comprising all relevant information for the desired role.
 Once you upload a resume to apply via LinkedIn, the portal can hold it for you to use the next time you apply for a job.

 The downsides of applying through LinkedIn